nubenetes/awesome-kubernetes/docs/demos.md

 - [levelup.gitconnected.com: Deploying a Simple Golang Web App to Kubernetes](https://levelup.gitconnected.com/deploying-simple-golang-webapp-to-kubernetes-25dc1736dcc4) Part II: Deployment Using YAML Configuration
 - [==medium.com/groupon-eng: LoadBalancer Services using Kubernetes in Docker (kind)==](https://medium.com/groupon-eng/loadbalancer-services-using-kubernetes-in-docker-kind-694b4207575d) In this tutorial, you'll learn how to build a multi-node kind cluster with `extraPortMappings` to forward requests from your host to an NGINX ingress controller
 - [devxblog.hashnode.dev: Deploying Microservices with Persistent Volumes in Kubernetes - Kubernetes Microservice Flask Application](https://devxblog.hashnode.dev/kubernetes-microservice-flask-application-1)
+- [medium.com/@hmquan08011996: Setup Microservices on Kubernetes — Write a Configuration File](https://medium.com/@hmquan08011996/set-up-microservice-on-kubernetes-write-config-file-8df7c2b07a4c) Deployed the microservice to Kubernetes
+- [==github.com/AdminTurnedDevOps/kubernetes-in-production-examples==](https://github.com/AdminTurnedDevOps/kubernetes-in-production-examples) This repo contains examples of a few tools and services you may use in production.

 ### Webhooks app